FrancescoSantagati/FrancescoSantagati.github.io/about/index.md

   feature: blur-wallpaper.jpg
 ---

-I worked for more than two years on a multi tier architecture about data exchange (PHP - Yii) and multiplatform mobile apps (Javascript - Phonegap Cordova).
+I'm an Android Developer at Synesthesia srl.
+In the past, I worked for more than two years on a multi tier architecture about data exchange (PHP - Yii) and multiplatform mobile apps (Javascript - Phonegap Cordova).

 ## Skills
 ------